ChiwaInori/chiwainori.github.io/javascript-format.md

 These rules are those that isn't restricted in ESLint.

 # Epilogue
 The creation of these rules is to keep code format unified.
-Have fun coding in XTSGAMES! by Chiwa Inori (xtsdcb69), XTSGAMES
+Have fun coding in ChiwaInori.top! by Chiwa Inori (xtsdcb69), ChiwaInori.top
 Created at 2024.6.27 12:28, Last modified at 2024.9.18 11:47